ulfschneider/ulf.website/content/posts/2023-11-28-hanging-punctuation.md

 > I think hanging-punctuation is nice!
 Just a nice bonus where supported and not a huge deal if it’s not.

-Because it is a cascading property, Chris´ suggestion to start a new project with, is:
+Because it is a cascading property, Chris' suggestion to start a new project with, is:

 ```css
 html {